yutarochan/PoseEstimation/README.md

 ## Real-Time Multi-Person 2D Pose Estimation with Temporal Entity Alignment
-Based on the PyTorch implementation of the pose estimation algorithm, now with temporal entity tracking/alignment based on the "Abstraction & Association" method proposed by Zhang et. al and a refactored version of the original source with algorithm/process annotation.
+Based on the PyTorch implementation of the pose estimation algorithm, now with temporal entity tracking/alignment.
 This pipeline is only built for inference and not for training, but may consider the possibility to provide a training interface.

 ### Source Implementations
 * Caffe: https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation